Report

 Yes, the full report is available for free download to help organizations improve their fraud prevention strategies.

-What is the current state of deepfake detection accuracy?
+What is the current state of deepfake detection accuracy in the UK?

-How does deepfake awareness in the US compare to other markets?
+How does deepfake awareness in the UK compare to other markets?

 What defines a "high-risk" user in the context of AI fraud?